BTV Chittagong: History

+1968–1996: Original plans and relay station

+Originally, before the independence of Bangladesh and after the inauguration of the second television station of Pakistan Television in Dacca on 25 December 1964, there were initial plans to establish a television station in Chittagong.
+The station would have operated on VHF channel 5 using an ERP of 30 kilowatts and went on air by December 1968, the same time as the proposed station in Peshawar.
+The proposed station was later downgraded to a relay one, supposed to broadcast using 10 kilowatts, and its launch date was delayed to June 1970.
+Stations in Khulna and Rajshahi were also planned.
+This was delayed again to the end of 1975, a while after the independence of Bangladesh.
+Prior to the establishment of the full-fledged BTV Chittagong television station, a relay station of BTV Dhaka was inaugurated in Chittagong in June 1976, broadcasting on VHF channel 5 using a 10-kilowatt transmitter, although its ERP was 80 kilowatts.
+As of August 1989, BTV Chittagong broadcast with an upgraded 15 kilowatt transmitter.

-Initial broadcasts (1996–2016)
+1996–2016: Initial broadcasts

-On 19 December 1996, Sheikh Hasina, the prime minister of Bangladesh, inaugurated the first regional television station of Bangladesh Television in Chittagong, with financial and technical support from the Government of France.
+On 19 December 1996, Sheikh Hasina, former prime minister of Bangladesh, inaugurated the first regional television station of Bangladesh Television in Chittagong, with financial and technical support from the Government of France.
 It only broadcast for one and a half hour at the time, within a 40 km limit via terrestrial television.
-BTV Chittagong was operated via a syndicate, and had acquired programs, which were subsequently broadcast on the station.
-It was also reported that the same artists have been shown on the station.

-Celebrities have urged the station's authorities to increase its timings to properly showcase the culture, heritage, and the history of the Chittagong region.
-The authorities BTV Chittagong was also accused of mismanagement, leading the station to be in disarray.
-The station's broadcast time was later extended to two hours a day, and later to three hours.
+BTV Chittagong was operated via a syndicate and had acquired programs, which were subsequently broadcast on the station.
+It was also reported that the same artists have constantly been shown on the station.
+Celebrities have urged the station's authorities to increase its daily schedule to properly showcase the culture, heritage, and the history of the Chittagong region.
+The authorities of BTV Chittagong were also accused of mismanagement, leading the station to be in disarray.
+The station's broadcast timing was later extended to two hours a day, and later to three hours.

-In January 2009, BTV Chittagong filed a general diary against Ekushey Television for illegally using terrestrial signals for broadcasting in Chittagong, even after the government of Bangladesh ruled that only Bangladesh Television-affiliated stations can broadcast on terrestrial television in Bangladesh.
+In January 2009, BTV Chittagong filed a general diary against Ekushey Television for illegally using terrestrial signals for broadcasting in Chittagong, even after the government of Bangladesh ruled that only Bangladesh Television-affiliated stations could broadcast on terrestrial television in Bangladesh.
 Local police in the city later shut the terrestrial broadcasts on 6 January.
+Experimental broadcasts on digital terrestrial television from Chittagong commenced on 25 January 2011.
 Discussions for increasing BTV Chittagong's broadcast schedule took place in 2013, as an objective for the station to broadcast for twenty-four hours.
+For this, a project costing BDT 440 million had to be initiated.